Category Archives: Treachery

 After a few minutes, she said that she went there only to get the baby when the midwife called her and told her that there was a mother who gave birth but would give away her baby.
 But she never met the mother.

-I cut short the story of ate Baby, not wanting to hear the end of another tall tale that she started to weave.
+I cut short the story of ate Baby, not wanting to hear the end of another tall tale that she was beginning to spun.
+I did not intend to get stuck again in another web of her lies.
 I told her that we will not return to them our baby.
-That while we were not keeping Marc Andrei because of certain complications, we will ensure that our baby would not be exploited and humiliated further.
+That while we were not keeping Marc Andrei because of certain complications, we will ensure that our son would not be exploited and humiliated further.

 When she recollected herself, she said that she would bring Marc Andrei back to the midwife and ask for explanation.
 I stood firm that they would never get Marc Andrei back, despite all her protestations.

 Then I called the relatives of the couple, childless like us, who have also shown interest on getting Marc Andrei.

 When they arrived, my wife started weeping again.
 I could see how sincerely she did not intend to give up our son, making me feel really guilty.
 I recalled how she suffered when we quarreled because she suddenly gave up being a mother to Marc Andrei that Thursday night.
 She more than redeemed herself from that fickle-mindedness and have proven that she could be a good mother.
 Indeed she is.
 I am a living witness to that.
 And I reflected for a moment then and asked myself, “Am I the one becoming a bad father?”

 I am no moon jelly, not anymore.
 The decision I made was a product of reflection and prayers.
 The decision I made was an offshoot of the consultation I did with not just one but many people.
 All of them I deemed have wisdom, more than the little I have.